salute-lemonde/salute-lemonde/README.md

 - 👋 Hi, I’m Foluso.
 It's pronounced /Fo-lu-SHaw/
-- 👀 I’m interested in Embedded Systems, all things Hardware & Software, Programmming Hardware
+- 👀 I’m interested in Embedded Systems, all things Hardware & Software, Programmming Hardware.
+I am also looking for a full time position so contact me about ANY opportunites please!
 - 🌱 I’m currently learning more things about technology
 - 💞️ I’m looking to collaborate on any & every software/hardware related project
 - 📫 How to reach me - foluwaso_a@yahoo.com